The Matty Graves Novels

 Also there was Michelle Moran, whose Nefertiti series is doing well.
 All power to her, as she's charming, funny, lovely, and way smarterer than me.

 May 7, 2008: I'd be more diligent about keeping this blog if it weren't so clumsy to use.
 Helloooo, Authors Guild!
-Whatever happened to the new version of your Web page thingie?
-As soon as I get Panther I'm switching to iWeb.
-And then screw you I'm outta here.

 OK, deep breath.
 Ah, that's better.